Two eggs, one brown and one white

 Watch out for alternative products in smaller packs – of course they’ll be cheaper!
 Be sure to adjust the price accordingly.

-4. Using a loss leader
+4. Beware of loss leader pricing

 Supermarkets do it, so can commercial suppliers.
 Watch out for the flagging of a number of loss leader products, which may be discounted for a limited period before returning to a higher price after that.